shihabuddinbuet/machine-learning-spark/README.md

 Apache spark is an open source popular big data processing engine.
 It has provided machine learning [library](https://spark.apache.org/docs/latest/ml-guide.html) to make machine learning scalable and easy.
-The aim of the project is to show how to use use spark machine learning.
+The aim of the project is to show how to use apache spark machine learning library.

 ## Getting Started
 If you are new with apache spark, please learn basic about the tool and see